-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?

 Sec.
-5.03 MANAGEMENT PLAN FOR THE PROJECT (5%)
+5.03 MANAGEMENT PLAN FOR THE PROJECT (20%)

-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) Is the organization of the project team clear, and does it illustrate the lines of authority, accountability, and communication?
+- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) Is the organization of the project team clear, and does it illustrate the lines of authority, accountability, and communication? - 3) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 4) Does it appear that the offeror can meet the schedule set out in the RFP? - 5) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 6) To what degree is the proposal practical and feasible?

 Sec.
-5.04 EXPERIENCE AND QUALIFICATIONS (20%)
+5.04 EXPERIENCE AND QUALIFICATIONS (10%)